georgia-tech-db/evadb/docs/source/overview/model-inference.rst

 4. Aggregate Functions

-   Models or user-defined functions can also act as aggregate functions for ``GROUP BY``.
-Typical usecases are action recognition.
+   Models can also be executed on a sequence of frames, particularly for action detection.
+This can be accomplished by utilizing ``GROUP BY`` and ``SEGMENT`` to concatenate consecutive frames into a single segment.

 .. code-block:: sql